thephpleague/uri-src/docs/uri/7.0/psr7.md

 //displays "https://example.com/hotels/Rest%20%26%20Relax/bookings/42"
 ~~~

-The `fromClient` method resolves URI using the same logic behind URL construction
+The `fromBaseUri` method resolves URI using the same logic behind URL construction
 in a browser and [is inline with how the Javascript](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) `URL` object constructor works.
 If no base URI is provided, the URI to resolve **MUST** be absolute.
 Otherwise, the base URI **MUST** be absolute.